cplab/sapicore/README.md

 * Borthakur, A. (2022).
 [Sapinet: A sparse event-based spatiotemporal oscillator for learning in the wild](https://arxiv.org/abs/2204.06216). <i>arXiv:2204.06216</i>.

-If you are interested in dynamical perspectives on neural computation, particularly those involving oscillatory synchronization and top-down control over representational state transitions, check out and cite the following articles:
+If you are interested in dynamical perspectives on neural computation, oscillatory synchronization, or top-down control over representational state transitions, check out and cite the following articles:

 * Moyal, R. & Edelman, S. (2019).
 [Dynamic Computation in Visual Thalamocortical Networks](https://www.mdpi.com/1099-4300/21/5/500). <i>Entropy, 21</i>(5).